Ayrx/blog/posts/2018-06-26-deconstructing-kony-7-android-applications.md

 title: Deconstructing Kony (7) Android Applications
 ---

+_Note: A more complete writeup on Kony was published at [Analyzing Kony Mobile Applications][analyzing-kony]_

 # What is Kony?

 Kony is a mobile app development platform that allows a developer to build